{source}

 I actually had a hard time finding pictures of bathrooms I like.
-I don’t like seeing pipes under the sink, and I’m not crazy about a lot if tiles.
+I don’t like seeing pipes under the sink, and I’m not crazy about a lot of tiles people use in their bathrooms.

 This looks pretty, but my clawfoot tub would have a shower curtain.
-I like shower curtains so much better than shower stalls because you can update your bathroom so easily.
+I like shower curtains so much better than shower stalls because you can update your bathroom with a new shower curtain in a different color or design so easily.

-Did you notice that ladder in the picture above?
-I love the idea of a ladder as a towel holder and bought one, remember?
+Next, I love the idea of a ladder as a towel holder and bought one at an antiques show, remember?

 And my dream bathroom would be big enough for cute furniture like this chest of drawers: